tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/Activities/03_Stu_Building_CryptoFax_Car_Token/README.md

 * You are `emitting` the  Accident function in order to trigger the logging of a new accident report.

+* Congratulations, at this point, you should now have a complete Cryptofax ERC721 non-fungible car token contract.
+Now deploy your contract in remix onto your local ganache blockchain.

 ## Challenge

-* If time remains, try registering multiple vehicles by calling the `registerVehicle` function in your cryptofax contract.
+* If time remains, try to brainstorm and deploy the CryptoFax contract with some other custom attributes within the Car `struct`.

 ## Hints